SESoc/constitution/constitution.md

 ## 9.0 Amending the Constitution

-The constitution may be amended by a motion at a general meeting , and may be changed via a two thirds majority so long as quorum (50% of available members) is met.
+The constitution may be amended by a motion at a general meeting , and may be changed via a two thirds majority.
 That amendment will be enacted starting the meeting it is approved, but must be ratified by the off-stream General Council the following term to be fully introduced into the constitution.
 If the amendment is not ratified by both councils within 2 terms, the constitution will be reverted to its prior form.